szpajder/libacars/doc/API_REFERENCE.md

 The buffer shall start with the first byte **after** the initial SOH byte (`'\x01'`) and should end with DEL byte (`'\x7f'`). `msg_dir` shall indicate the direction of the transmission.
-If it's set to `LA_MSG_DIR_UNKNOWN`, the function will guess it using block ID field in the ACARS header.
+If it's set to `LA_MSG_DIR_UNKNOWN`, the function will determine it using block ID field in the ACARS header.

 The function returns a pointer to a newly allocated `la_proto_node` structure which is the root of the decoded protocol tree.
 The `data` pointer of the top